 Adjacent to this gigantic gate is a small Tourist Information office.
 I recommend making a quick stop to learn a bit more about the city and orient yourself a bit.

 As well as an incredible Roman city, Trier is also the birthplace of Karl Marx, the founder of Marxism.
-I was quickly aware that my day in Trier would oscillate between learning about one of the largest empires of the ancient world, and one of the most renowned philosophers of the 19th century.
+Your day in Trier may quickly oscillate between learning about one of the largest empires of the ancient world, and one of the most renowned philosophers of the 19th century.
 A day in Trier will be a history filled day for sure.

 How to spend a day in Trier Germany